 Temporary Defensive Investments: When dictated by the adviser's technical model, some of the strategies will invest up to 100% of its portfolio in cash and cash equivalents for temporary defensive purposes.
-Specifically, the adviser utilizes sector-risk signals that forecast which sectors of the market are likely to decline in value.
-By avoiding these sectors and increasing the strategy's allocation to cash and cash equivalents, the adviser attempts to limit losses.
-The cash equivalents include but are not limited to: shares of money market mutual funds and short-term ETFs, commercial paper, certificates of deposit, bankers' acceptances, U.S. Government securities and repurchase agreements.
-While the strategy is in a defensive position, the opportunity to achieve its investment objectives of capital appreciation and income growth will be limited.
+The cash equivalents include but are not limited to shares of money market mutual funds and short-term ETFs, commercial paper, certificates of deposit, bankers' acceptances, U.S. Government securities and repurchase agreements.
+While a strategy is in a defensive position, the opportunity to achieve its investment objectives of capital appreciation and income growth will be limited.
 Furthermore, to the extent that the strategy invests in money market mutual funds or ETFs for cash positions, there will be some duplication of expenses because each account pays its pro-rata portion of such money market funds' advisory fees and operational fees.
-The strategy may also invest a substantial portion of its assets in such instruments at any time to maintain liquidity or pending selection of investments in accordance with its policies.
+A strategy may also invest a substantial portion of its assets in such instruments at any time to maintain liquidity or pending selection of investments in accordance with its policies.

-Turnover Risk: A higher portfolio turnover may result in higher transactional and brokerage costs associated with the turnover which may reduce a return, unless the securities traded can be bought and sold without corresponding commission costs.
+Turnover Risk: A higher portfolio turnover may result in higher transactional and brokerage costs associated with the turnover which may reduce a return unless the securities traded can be bought and sold without corresponding commission costs.
 Active trading of securities may also increase realized capital gains or losses, which may increase the taxes you pay if held in a taxable account.